MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 Prelude> process (\x str -> show x ++ str) "" [1,2,3,4]
 ```

-The type of inital value must be the same as the type which is returned by given function.
+The type of the initial value must be the same as the type which is returned by given function.
 Now we get this:

 ```haskell